Skip to contents

 When you supply a default value, it can be either a character string or a function.
 If a string, it’s used as the default value.
 If a function, it’s called with no arguments and the result is used as the default value. that R function gets called by the TableModel when creating a record with no value provided.

 ForeignKey is a special case of Column that specifies a foreign key relationship to another table.
-You define the references by using the actual table name and the corresponding key id, like ‘.’.
+Typically you provide the target as a single string using the references = "other_table.column" syntax, though ref_table and ref_column can also be supplied separately if needed.

 Reading Data